 I used to work in Customer Support for Silhouette America.
-I vividly recall taking a phone call from a beginner one day who was having trouble cutting her project.
+I vividly recall taking a phone call from a beginner who was having trouble cutting her project.
 As I talked with her, I found out she–

 - had never used a computer before.